 The abstract should be prepared carefully since it will be published without editing or revision.
 The abstract should be double-spaced and may not exceed 350 words (maximum 2,450 typewritten characters — including spaces and punctuation — about 70 characters per line with a maximum of 35 lines).

 SUBMISSION OF THE FINAL COPY

-ALL completing doctoral candidates are required to submit paper copies of the documents listed below.
+ALL completing doctoral candidates are required to submit the documents listed below.
+(The clearance letter, title page and signature page can be sent electronically to Barbara Bennett, the Academic Affairs Manager.)
 The dissertation will not be accepted and the candidate's degree will not be conferred if an item from this list is missing or incomplete.
 The online submission system will send notifications when each document has been received and approved by the Graduate School.

-- A receipt from the Bursar indicating that all outstanding debts, the $50 dissertation fee, and the $150 filing fee (if applicable) have been paid.
+- Letter of Clearance from the Bursar indicating that all outstanding debts have been paid.
+Request via email: [email protected].

 - Ph.D.
-Exit Survey, Brown University Graduate School (must be completed online)
+Exit Survey, Brown University Graduate School; you may forward the email receipt.

 PUBLISHING THE DISSERTATION

 It is University policy that all research done at the University under its sponsorship must be freely published without restriction.
 Since 1954, the Graduate School has required that dissertations be published.
 In 1985, the Graduate Council reaffirmed that decision and approved the following policy:

 "All Ph.D. dissertations and Master's theses will be open documents.
 The Graduate Council will not recommend the awarding of the Ph.D. or Master's degree until the dissertation or thesis is submitted to the Graduate School and accorded unlimited distribution status."